-MAS 2602 Refrigeration Servicing(0-4-2)This course covers refrigeration applications.
-Sealedsystem repairs will be emphasized.
-Lab activities as they system repairs will be emphasized.
+MAS 2602 Refrigeration Servicing (0-4-2)

+This course covers refrigeration applications.
+Sealed system repairs will be emphasized.
 Lab activities as they relate to installation, maintenance and repair of window air conditioners will also be taught.

 MAS 2701 Refrigeration/Air Conditioning I (0-2-1)